 What is PLM Software?

 PLM software is a digital solution that helps organizations manage all data regarding products to efficiently carry out processes at every stage of product development and lifecycle across globalized supply chains.
-This data is pivotal to creating new products and upgrading existing ones to launch them to market in efficient and sustainable ways.
+This software supports both new product development and the upgrading of existing products, facilitating efficient and sustainable market launches.
 Product data typically includes information about items, parts, products, requirements, engineering data, bill of materials (BOM), and workflow data.

 In the current manufacturing landscape, a significant trend is adopting software services, such as product-as-a-service (PaaS), which helps companies introduce new products and services to their markets.
 As a result, many organizations feel the need to use cloud-based PLM software that helps them stay responsive and agile.
 Modern PLM software tools have thus emerged as a crucial component in business transformation, as they offer the digital enterprise product record deemed essential for revolutionizing product development and supply chain strategy.